 We should always use heading tags to mark headings in body text—not bold or italics (and headings themselves should never be italicized or bolded).
 The larger the heading number, the bigger the heading will be:

 Clicking the "Add image/media" button on the far-right gives you a variety of options to place non-text content into your page.
-"Image" will be most handy (for details on Image sizes/etc, see the Image size/crop requirements & other photo guidelines page).
+"Image" will be most handy (for details on Image sizes/etc, see the Photo Rules and Guidelines page).